python-jsonschema/check-jsonschema/README.md

 # check-jsonschema

-A pre-commit hook for checking files against a JSONSchema.
+A pre-commit hook for checking files against a [JSONSchema](https://json-schema.org/), built using the python [jsonschema](https://github.com/Julian/jsonschema/) package.
 The schema may be specified as a local or remote (HTTP or HTTPS) file.

 Remote files are automatically downloaded and cached if possible.